kbgar24/jekyll-now/_posts/2017-11-17-JavaScript-Class-Instantiation-Patterns.md

 // Instantiation
 const mazda = Car({}, 0, 3);
-const ferrari = Car({}, 0, 10);
 ```

-This Functional-shared style seeks to relieve the main drawback of the functional style by storing all of the Class methods in one location.
+This functional-shared style seeks to relieve one drawback of the functional style by storing all of the Class methods in one location.
 The methods *move* and *honk* will be created only once in memory.
+Nevertheless, the Functional-shared style does share one drawback with its functional cousin: whenever methods on *carMethods* are added, changed, or removed, already instantiated objects of the *Car* class will not by automatically updated.

 # Prototypal